9 Simple Ways To Stay Productive While Working From Home

 For more radical measures, It’d actually be even better if you could temporarily block your Netflix account and all access to those fun websites that are a perfectly evil distraction and killers of productivity.

 Working from home?
 That’s awesome!
 That means you can stay up late binge-watching that show you started and begin your working day around lunchtime, right?

-Well, no it actually doesn’t!
+Well, no, it actually doesn’t!

 To keep the work done and yourself organized, try keeping up with the same working time you had when you worked at the office.

-Define your ideal working time and when will you knock off.
+Define your ideal working time and when you will knock off.
 And don’t forget to plan a lunch break!

 Be sure to follow the schedule and not to slip and have a 2-hour lunch and a nap.
 As seductive as that might sound – it’ll just decrease your productivity and break your rhythm, which is VERY important.

 That being said, having breaks is very important to make sure you don’t overwork and overstress yourself.

 Just like you would do at the office, take a break to get yourself a cup of coffee (or give me a cup of coffee if you’re feeling generous!), or maybe even stretch or meditate.